ton-community/tutorials/01-wallet/index.md

 ## Step 2: Backup the 24 word recovery phrase

 The recovery phrase is the key to accessing your wallet.
 Lose this phrase and you'll lose access to your funds.
-Give this phrase to somebody and they'll be able to take your funds.
+Give this phrase to somebody, and they'll be able to take your funds.
 Keep this secret and backed up in a safe place.

 Why 24 words?
 The OG crypto wallets, like Bitcoin in its early days, did not use word phrases, they used a bunch of random looking letters to specify your key.
 This didn't work so well because of typos.
 People would make a mistake with a single letter and not be able to access their funds.
 The idea behind words was to eliminate these mistakes and make the key easier to write down.
 These phrases are also called "mnemonics" because they act as [mnemonic](https://en.wikipedia.org/wiki/Mnemonic) devices that make remembering them easier for humans.